 I have tried many universal IEMs and none of them has the stability of the SD while in your ear.
 You can do just about anything and it will stay in your ear like a suction.
 I use it for my daily commute, occasional runs, and even on stage as a monitor.
 No issues whatsoever.

-The SD series comes with a color-coded ear wax filter which is replaceable, but are sold separately.
+The SD series comes with a color-coded ear wax filter which is replaceable but is sold separately.
 Probably why it doesn’t come with the usual tip cleaner.
 With the stock twisted cable, microphonics are limited to a minimum and the isolation is similar to customs even with the included tips.
 I am using the XS tips with mine.